 DOCUMENTS: A current passport is necessary for US citizens to enter India.
 We recommend that your passport be valid for at least 6 months beyond the dates of your visit, as regulations vary from country to country, and are subject to change.
-US citizens must also obtain a tourist visa for India (applied for online and known as an e-Tourist Visa; as requirements can change please contact the office for the latest information).
+US citizens must also obtain a tourist visa for India (https://indianvisaonline.gov.in/evisa/tvoa.html; applied for online and known as an e-Tourist Visa; as requirements can change please check the website for the latest information).